nshanmugamram/ram-protractor-training-1/training-guide.md

 ## Exercises

 I have added the following exercises on `../spec/exercises`.
-The minimum scenarios we could cover are defined within each file.
+The minimum scenarios we could cover are defined within each file in the project.

 	- app.spec.ts
 	- exercise1.spec.ts